notarykailyn/eleventy-netlify-boilerplate/pages/contact.md

 To ensure a rapid response, please include (1) a short description of what you need, (2) when you are available, (3) the best way to contact you to follow up.

-Additionally, if possible, please specify the type of document you are seeking to have notarized.
+If possible, please specify <a href="/blog">the type of document</a> you are seeking to have notarized.

 Thank you!
 I look forward to signing with you.